kumuthuraman/ITCS5232-LegendsOfTheMultiverse-GuardianAcademy-Capstone/README.md

 This is my senior capstone project (Spring 2024).

+NOTE: Due to the file size of my scenes and uploading limitations, I have provided a zip file of the game.
-NOTE: Zip file in the repo contains the original complete project folder, without the Unity Logs folder, the Unity Temp Folder, and the Unity Library Folder
+Zip file in the repo contains the original complete project folder, without the Unity Logs folder, the Unity Temp Folder, and the Unity Library Folder

 ---------------------------------------